Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Energy Impact of Execution Schedules

 \subsubsection{Varying GPU Frequency}

 Finally, we study the impact of changing the GPU frequency.
 Reducing GPU frequency lowers dynamic energy~\cite{zeus-nsdi23,perseus-sosp24}.
 More importantly, the energy-optimal execution schedule changes at lower frequencies.
-This is because at lower frequencies, all kernels become relatively more compute-bound, because reducing frequency only affects computation throughput and not memory throughput~\cite{nvidia-dvfs-blog}.\footnote{Essentially, the hardware roofline model's horizontal compute-bound ceiling is lowered, making it easier for kernels to be compute-bound.} Thus, running the communication kernel with a memory-bound kernel causes less interference since memory bandwidth is less contested.
-Conversely, running it with a compute-bound kernel and taking away SMs from it causes more severe interference, leading to larger slowdowns and static power wastage.
+At lower frequencies, all kernels become relatively more compute-bound because reducing frequency only affects computation throughput and not memory throughput~\cite{nvidia-dvfs-blog}.\footnote{Essentially, the hardware roofline model's horizontal compute-bound ceiling is lowered, making it easier for kernels to be compute-bound.} Thus, running the communication kernel with a memory-bound kernel causes less interference since memory bandwidth is less contended.
+Conversely, running it with a compute-bound kernel and taking SMs away from it causes more severe interference, with larger slowdowns and more static power wastage.

 Figure~\ref{fig:analysis-start-norm-1100} is the same as Figure~\ref{fig:analysis-start-norm-1410}, but runs at a lower frequency (1,100 MHz).
-Reduced dynamic energy contributes a lot to lower total energy.
+Reduced dynamic energy contributes substantially to lower total energy.
 However, execution time increases significantly because the communication kernel takes SMs away from \texttt{Linear 1}, which is now even more compute-bound at the lower frequency.
-The energy-optimal schedule at this frequency is shown in Figure~\ref{fig:analysis-start-rmsnorm-1100}, which launches communication together with \texttt{RoPE}.
-This allows the compute-bound \texttt{Linear} kernels to run without interference, reducing total execution time and static power wastage.
+The energy-optimal schedule at this frequency, shown in Figure~\ref{fig:analysis-start-rmsnorm-1100}, launches communication together with \texttt{RoPE}.
+This lets the compute-bound \texttt{Linear} kernels run without interference, reducing total execution time and static power wastage.
+Figure~\ref{fig:analysis-frontier} plots the time--energy frontier of the six execution schedules.

-Additionally, we note that exposed communication time is relatively more harmful at lower frequencies.
-Dynamic power decreases with frequency while static power remains constant---this increases static power's proportion in total power draw and thus its relative impact when wasted.
+We also note that exposed communication time is relatively more harmful at lower frequencies.
+Dynamic power decreases significantly with frequency while static power does not---this increases static power's proportion in total power draw and thus its relative impact when wasted.

-\subsubsection{Joint Control and Opportunities}
+\subsection{Joint Control and Opportunities}